About This Video

 10 He that descended (Jesus) is the same also that ascended up (Jesus) far above all heavens, that he might fill all things.

-Now last week we read the following passages of Ephesians 4 verses 5-6 which say
+Now last week, we read the following passages of Ephesians 4, verses 5-6, which state:

 5 One Lord, one faith, one baptism,